 Note: I find it almost mandatory to use a wooden spoon and better for your pots!

-In a large pot over a medium high heat add olive oil.
-Once oil is warm add onions, mushroom, garlic and salt (salt prevents browning).
-You don’t want to brown the onions, mushrooms or garlic so add a little salt and cook so onions are a little transparent.
-Add oregano, basil, black pepper and sauté briefly, mixing in all the spices.
-Add diced tomatoes stirring constantly, add tomato paste, mix well and incorporate.
+In a large pot over medium-high heat add olive oil.
+Once oil is warm add onions, mushroom, garlic, and salt (salt prevents browning).
+You don’t want to brown the onions, mushrooms or garlic so add a little salt and cook so the onions are a little transparent.
+Add oregano, basil, and black pepper, and sauté briefly, mixing in all the spices.
+Add diced tomatoes stirring constantly, add tomato paste, mix well, and incorporate.
 Add crushed tomatoes stirring constantly.
-Add bay leaves, wine, sugar, crushed pepper flakes.
+Add bay leaves, wine, sugar, and crushed pepper flakes.